 Florida Blue Crabs are Delicious

-While fundamentally, blue crabs are blue crabs there are important variations between crabs caught in one area vs another.
-Despite this, while they are separated by thousands of miles of coastline, Chesapeake Bay crabs and those from Charlotte Harbor in Florida are very similar.
+While blue crabs are blue crabs, there are important variations between crabs caught in one area and those caught in another.
+Despite this, while thousands of miles of coastline separate them, Chesapeake Bay crabs and those from Charlotte Harbor in Florida are very similar.
 In fact, the owner of Peace River Seafood even shared that the crabbing industry there depends on demand from people seeking "Chesapeake crab" and so much of their product is actually shipped north rather than consumed in Florida.
-The crabs I enjoyed there though were big and beautifully colored with plump and easy to eat meat that was as sweet as anything I've ever had from anywhere else.
+The crabs I enjoyed there, though, were big and beautifully colored with plump and easy-to-eat meat that was as sweet as anything I've ever had from anywhere else.

 Even better was that the blue crabs you see in the photo above were caught that morning and were alive just minutes before hitting our table!

 For those of you who have never lived in an area where blue crabs were readily on the menu, you may have some difficulty learning how to eat blue crabs.
 Luckily though, the process is easy to learn and involves just a few simple steps; you will be an expert quickly if you are willing to try.
-At Peace River Seafood, they are famous for their All You Can Eat Blue Crab featuring their unique seasoning that is similar to Old Bay Seasoning but with a larger grain salt.
+Peace River Seafood is famous for its All You Can Eat Blue Crab, which features its unique seasoning that is similar to Old Bay Seasoning but with a larger grain salt.
 The residents of Florida have been enjoying the delights of blue crabs for ages, but only in the past few years has this area begun to rise in notoriety for it's fantastic blue crabs.

 Are you ready to start picking crab?
 All it takes are the correct tools, a little patience and an appetite!